AryanParashar24/codechill/clqnqkugc000908l7bkyc26lj.md

     **<mark>IaC Approach</mark>:** IaC not only provisions infrastructure but also configures it.
 You can define the desired state of your infrastructure in code, ensuring consistency across different environments.
 Tools like Ansible, Chef, or Puppet can help with configuration management.

-1. ### Deployment of Application
+    ### Deployment of Application

-With Docker containers configuration and deployment step combined, involving configuration of our application and then packaging it with similar environment according to it's needs.
+* With Docker containers configuration and deployment step combined, involving configuration of our application and then packaging it with similar environment according to it's needs.

-So, if we have our application configured in packages and then if you provision infrastructure and install Docker runtime, we don't need to configure much of our servers and install much servers by just using one docker container.
+* So, if we have our application configured in packages and then if you provision infrastructure and install Docker runtime, we don't need to configure much of our servers and install much servers by just using one docker container.

-**<mark>Traditional Approach</mark>:** Deploying applications manually can be time-consuming and error-prone.
+    **<mark>Traditional Approach</mark>:** Deploying applications manually can be time-consuming and error-prone.2.

     **<mark>IaC Approach</mark>:** IaC extends to application deployment.
 You can define how your applications should be deployed, including dependencies and configurations.
 Continuous Integration/Continuous Deployment (CI/CD) pipelines can automate the deployment process, ensuring that code changes are consistently and reliably deployed.

 ## Attributes Characteristics